novix-sa/cubeplan/docs/Homepage.md

  - Pandas for working with database like information
  - Xarrays for handling multidimensional labeled arrays
- - and Numpy for powerful working with N-dimensional array
+ - and Numpy for powerful working with N-dimensional array (unnamed)

-Any other library c
-Any step in the process could later be used as an Input/Output module, that are the building blocks of user interfaces.
+Any other Python library can be used (imported) as the Administrator of the system authorize its installing Any step in the process could later be used as an Input/Output module, that are the building blocks of user interfaces.
 Apps are later shared between partners or even to the general public.